Locally dihedral block designs and primitive groups with dihedral point stabilizers: Introduction

-The second main result is a classification of locally transitive, point-primitive designs with dihedral point stabilizers, which covers all point-locally dihedral, point-primitive designs with the point-local action faithful.
+Our second main result provides a classification of locally transitive, point-primitive designs with dihedral point stabilizers, which covers all point-locally dihedral, point-primitive designs for which the point-local action is faithful.

 \begin{theorem} Let $\D$ be a $2$-$(v,k,\lambda)$ design and $G$ be a locally transitive, point-primitive automorphism group of $\D$ with point stabilizer $G_x$ a dihedral group.
-Then $\D$ is non-symmetric, and one of the following holds: \begin{enumerate} \item[\rm(a)] $\D$ is a Witt-Bose-Shrikhande Space with $\lambda=1$, and $G=\PSL_2(q)\,(q=2^f\geq8)$ with $G_x=D_{2(q+1)}$.
+Then $\D$ is non-symmetric, and one of the following holds: \begin{enumerate} \item[\rm(a)] $\D$ is a Witt-Bose-Shrikhande Space with $\lambda=1$, and $G=\PSL_2(q)\,(q=2^f\geq8)$ with $G_x=\DD_{2(q+1)}$.

-\item[\rm(b)] $\D$ is a $2$-$(6,3,2)$ design with $G=\PSL_2(5)$ and $G_x=D_{10}$.
+\item[\rm(b)] $\D$ is a $2$-$(6,3,2)$ design with $G=\PSL_2(5)$ and $G_x=\DD_{10}$.

-\item[\rm(c)] $\D$ is a $2$-$(10,4,2)$ design with $G=\PGL_2(5)$ and $G_x=D_{12}$.
+\item[\rm(c)] $\D$ is a $2$-$(10,4,2)$ design with $G=\PGL_2(5)$ and $G_x=\DD_{12}$.

-\item[\rm(d)] $\D$ is a $2$-$(28,7,2)$ design with $G=\PSL_2(8)$ and $G_x=D_{18}$.
+\item[\rm(d)] $\D$ is a $2$-$(28,7,2)$ design with $G=\PSL_2(8)$ and $G_x=\DD_{18}$.

-\item[\rm(e)] $\D$ is a $2$-$(36,6,2)$ design with $G=\PSL_2(8)$ and $G_x=D_{14}$.
+\item[\rm(e)] $\D$ is a $2$-$(36,6,2)$ design with $G=\PSL_2(8)$ and $G_x=\DD_{14}$.

-\item[\rm(f)] $G=Z_p^d{:} D_{2n}$ is a solvable affine group. \end{enumerate} \end{theorem}
+\item[\rm(f)] $G=\ZZ_p^d{:} \DD_{2n}$ is a solvable affine group. \end{enumerate} \end{theorem}

-\begin{remark}\rm$\,$ \begin{itemize} \item[(1)] All groups $G$ in Theorem \ref{ThmMain}\,(a)--(e) have a faithful local action of $G_x$ on $\D(x)$. \item[(2)] The affine space ${\rm AG}(2,4)$ is an example for Theorem \ref{ThmMain}\,(f), namely, a $2$-$(16,4,1)$ design, admitting a flag-transitive automorphism group $G=Z_2^{4}{:}D_{10}\leq {\rm AGL}_4(2)$. \end{itemize} \end{remark}
+\begin{remark}\rm$\,$ \begin{itemize} \item[(1)] All groups $G$ in Theorem \ref{ThmMain}\,(a)--(e) have a faithful local action of $G_x$ on $\D(x)$. \item[(2)] The affine space ${\rm AG}(2,4)$ is an example for Theorem \ref{ThmMain}\,(f), namely, a $2$-$(16,4,1)$ design, admitting a flag-transitive automorphism group $G=\ZZ_2^{4}{:}\DD_{10}\leq {\rm AGL}_4(2)$. \end{itemize} \end{remark}

-In the last Section \ref{SecProof2}, an application of the main theorems is given in Corollary \ref{ThmGB2p}, where we prove that a symmetric design admitting a flag-transitive automorphism group with point stabilizers of order $2p$ ($p$ is prime) is a unique $2$-$(16,6,2)$ design.
-This is also motivated by Quirin \cite{QuirinSmallOrbitals} and Wang \cite{WangJiesuborbitun2p}, who previously studied primitive groups with point stabilizer isomorphic to $D_{2p}$.
+In Section \ref{SecProof2}, an application of the main theorems is given in Corollary \ref{ThmGB2p}, where we prove that a symmetric design admitting a flag-transitive automorphism group with point stabilizers of order $2p$ ($p$ is prime) is a unique $2$-$(16,6,2)$ design.
+This is motivated in part by Quirin \cite{QuirinSmallOrbitals} and Wang \cite{WangJiesuborbitun2p}, who previously studied primitive groups with point stabilizers $\DD_{2p}$.